Free Ways to Reduce Stress and Anxiety Naturally

 Whether it’s a walk in the park, a hike in the woods, or just sitting by the water, getting outside is a surefire way to shift your body into a parasympathetic state.

 If you want to find some new trails and paths near you, check out the AllTrails app.
 You can find it on most Android and Apple devices.
 It’s great because it offers a description, convenient directions, and even reviews by people who have done the hike or trail.
-Popular trails often have recent reviews so you can check out the trail conditions before you go.
+Popular trails often have recent reviews, so you can check out the trail conditions before you go.

 Here are more fun and creative ways to enjoy and connect with nature.